-How Do I Disposed of These items?
+How Do I Dispose of These items?

 In general, only wastes generated within the Municipality of Anchorage are accepted.